HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 ### Adoption year over year

 SSG adoption year over year in general is growing 2x times.
 In 2019 it was just 0.4% mobile and 0.3% desktop sites.
-In 2020 the number almost doubled, 0.6% - mobile and 0.7% - desktop sites.
-In 2021 they goring as well.
-1.1% - mobile and 0.9% - desktop sites.
+In 2020 the number almost doubled, to 0.6% on mobile and 0.7% on desktop sites.
+In 2021 they have grown again: 1.1% of mobile and 0.9% of desktop sites.
 That underlines the trend of that technology.
 For example, this year a company like Vercel raised a $104M series C round and $150M in round D of investment to build a better web with modern technologies like Next.js.
-Also Jamstack oriented CDN provider - Netlify raised $105M in their series D of investment.
+Also Jamstack oriented CDN provider Netlify raised $105M in their series D of investment.
 Hence, it's expected that numbers of Jamstack adoption will grow even higher next year.

 {{ figure_markup(
   image="year-over-year-adoption.png",